 “Not to mention getting beat up, but that was one of their main entertainments in the 1930s I think,” she told me.
 In her voice, I could hear her affection for those boys who obviously had some things to work out.

 Her mom told her that the young men from Sneads Ferry often crossed the river to go to Joe Wilson’s dance hall, but sometimes wouldn’t even go inside: instead, they’d take on the local boys in the parking lot.

 A gentleman traveling in a high-wheeled cart down what is probably the main road into Marines, early 1941.
-He is holding the reins loosely so his horse clearly knows the way.
+With shafts that are heavier than usual and trimmed, but not much shaped, the cart is clearly home-built, except for the wheels.
+The horse seems unperturbed: the driver is holding the reins loosely.

 I have not yet been able to identify the cart’s driver, but the photographer Charles Farrell indicated that the man’s first name was Reuben.
 In a brief notation on the back of the original print, Farrell indicated that he “is among those who will have to move.”

 William “Bill” Hanes tonging for oysters on a creek near New River Inlet, just downriver from the village of Marines, circa 1938-41.
 Hanes wasn’t from Marines, but seemed to fit in well there.